Conjectures on the distribution of roots modulo a prime of a polynomial

 We say that a polynomial $f(x)$ has a non-trivial linear relation among roots if $t>1$.
-We know that if there is no non-trivial linear relation, then the polynomial $f(x)$ is irreducible, and that if $f(x)$ is irreducible and $\deg f(x)=n$ is prime, then there is no non-trivial linear relation among roots.
-We discuss linear relations among roots in the third section.
+We know that if there is no non-trivial linear relation, then the polynomial $f(x)$ is irreducible, and that if $f(x)$ is irreducible and $\deg f(x)=n$ is prime, then there is no non-trivial linear relation among roots (cf. {\S}3).